-To provide an update on the impact of the Council Tax Reduction Scheme since the introduction in 2013/14 and to seek approval to recommend to the Council the proposals for the Council Tax Reduction Scheme for 2024/25.
+1.1 To receive an update on the impact of the Council Tax Reduction Scheme since the introduction in 2013/14 and to consider the recommendations of the Executive at its meeting on 11 December 2023 on the proposals for the Council Tax Reduction Scheme for 2024/25.
+The Decision Notice EX46/2023 from that meeting can be found via this link: Decision Notice

-- 2.1 To note the impact of the Scheme to date as set out in paragraphs 6.7 and 6.8 of the Executive report. - To recommend Council to agree the Council Tax Reduction Scheme 2024/25 as set out in Appendix 3c. - 2.3 To recommend to Council that the reduction applied to working age claimants remains the same as the 2023/24 Scheme agreed by Council on 1 February 2023 and that the main elements and method of calculating awards will be the same. - 2.4 To recommend that the Council agrees to continue to operate a Discretionary Discount Policy to be awarded in cases of exceptional hardship as set out at Appendix 3a. - 2.5 To note at this point in time the Department for Levelling Up, Housing and Communities may still issue changes to the known position for the Pensioner National Scheme.
-Required changes would be incorporated into the final Scheme presented for adoption at Council on 31 January 2024.
+- 2.1 To note the impact of the Scheme to date as set out in paragraphs 6.7 and 6.8. - 2.2 To agree the Council Tax Reduction Scheme 2024/25 as set out in Appendix 6c. - 2.3 To agree that the reduction applied to working age claimants remains the same as the 2023/24 Scheme agreed by Council on 1 February 2023 and that the main elements and method of calculating awards will be the same. - 2.4 To agree to continue to operate a Discretionary Discount Policy to be awarded in cases of exceptional hardship as set out at Appendix 6a.

-3.1 To ensure a local Council Tax Reduction Scheme is approved by 11 March 2024 and in place by 1 April 2024 avoiding the financial risks associated with the Government imposed default Scheme.

-- 3.2 Is the recommendation contrary to a plan or strategy adopted or approved by the No Council? - 3.3 Is the recommendation in accordance with the Council's approved budget?
+- 3.1 To ensure a local Council Tax Reduction Scheme is approved by 11 March 2024 and in place by 1 April 2024 avoiding the financial risks associated with the Government imposed default Scheme. - 3.2 Is the recommendation contrary to a plan or strategy adopted or approved by the No Council? - 3.3 Is the recommendation in accordance with the Council's approved budget?
 Yes